Toribio de Benavente: Ethnographies

 Motolinia is well known for his two histories of the Aztec and for recording incidents in the evangelization of the Indians.
 Motolinia recounted the martyrdom of three converted boys from Tlaxcala (Cristóbal, Antonio, and Juan), who were killed by adults who resisted conversion.
 In Motolinia's account, the deaths of Juan and Antonio were premeditated:[S]ome lords and important men had... arranged to kill these children [Juan and Antonio] because they were breaking their idols and depriving them of their gods....
 Antonio came out at once, and when he saw the cruelty with which these brutes were treating his servant (Juan), instead of fleeing he said to them with great spirit: "Why are you killing my companion; for it is not his fault but mine?
 I am the one who is taking away your idols, because I know that they are devils and not gods.
 If you consider them gods, take them and leave that boy alone, for he has done you no harm."
 Saying this he threw on the ground some idols which he was carrying in his skirt.
 By the time he finished speaking these words, the Indias had killed the child Juan, and then they fell upon the other, Antonio, so that they also killed him.
-The children had been put in the care of lords of Tlaxcala by the leader of the Twelve Apostles of Mexico, Fray Martín de Valencia, who Motolinia thought would be especially saddened by the murders.
+The children had been put in the care of lords of Tlaxcala by the leader of the Twelve Apostles of Mexico, Martín de Valencia, who Motolinia thought would be especially saddened by the murders.
 Antonio was not just a child convert but would have become heir to a principal lord of Tlaxcala.
 To the Franciscans, the martyrdom of the Tlaxcalan boys showed the bravery and the zeal of new converts to the faith and the excellence of the Franciscans' strategy of converting children for the long-term growth of Christianity.

-Unlike the writings of fellow Franciscan Bernardino de Sahagún, particularly the Florentine Codex, Motolinia's writings are unsystematic in their organization, as he himself acknowledged.
+Unlike the writings of fellow Franciscan Bernardino de Sahagún, particularly the Florentine Codex, Motolinia's writings are unsystematic in their organization, as he acknowledged.
 However, as one of the earliest friars evangelizing in the densest area of Nahua populations, what he wrote is extremely important as a record of indigenous life and first encounters with the Spaniards.

 An English translation of significant portions of Motolinia's works was done by Elizabeth Andros Foster in 1950 for the Cortés Society and reissued in 1973 by Greenwood Press.
 Her introduction to the translation has a careful discussion of Motolinia's life and works.